confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/README.md

 ## Point Cloud

 Mean strain and strain amplitude results are commonly represented visually as a scatterplot called a "point cloud".
 Using a spreadsheet to create these plots becomes cumbersome quickly with large models.
-R is well suited to visualizing large datasets, so we'll create a short script, [point-cloud.R](point-cloud.R), to do the job.
+The [statistical computing environment called R](https://www.r-project.org) is well suited to visualizing large datasets, so we'll create a short script, [point-cloud.R](point-cloud.R), to do the job.

 ```R
 library(tidyverse) # http://r4ds.had.co.nz